scottish-government-design-system/design-system/README.md

 We recommend [installing the pattern library using node package manager (npm)](https://designsystem.gov.scot/get-started/installation/).

-## Run the pattern library locally

-The pattern library uses [Fractal](https://fractal.build/), to display components and their variants, which simplifies development and testing.

 ### Install

 To install your own local copy of the pattern library follow these steps: